statistical mean, median, mode and range

 Median

 The median of a distribution with a discrete random variable depends on whether the number of terms in the distribution is even or odd.
 If the number of terms is odd, then the median is the value of the term in the middle.
-This is the value such that the number of terms having values greater than or equal to it is the same as the number of terms having values less than or equal to it.
-If the number of terms is even, then the median is the average of the two terms in the middle, such that the number of terms having values greater than or equal to it is the same as the number of terms having values less than or equal to it.
+This is the value such that the number of terms having values greater than or equal to it is the same as having values less than or equal to it.

 Mode

 A distribution with two modes is called bimodal.
 A distribution with three modes is called trimodal.
 The mode of a distribution with a continuous random variable is the maximum value of the function.
-As with discrete distributions, there may be more than one mode.

 Range

-The range of a distribution with a discrete random variable is the difference between the maximum value and the minimum value.
+The range of a distribution with a discrete random variable is the difference between the maximum and minimum values.
 For a distribution with a continuous random variable, the range is the difference between the two extreme points on the distribution curve, where the value of the function falls to zero.
 For any value outside the range of a distribution, the value of the function is equal to 0.

 Using mean to determine power usage

-To calculate mean, add together all of the numbers in a set and then divide the sum by the total count of numbers.
+To calculate the mean, add all the numbers in a set and then divide the sum by the total count of numbers.
 For example, in a data center rack, five servers consume 100 watts, 98 watts, 105 watts, 90 watts and 102 watts of power, respectively.
 The mean power use of that rack is calculated as (100 + 98 + 105 + 90 + 102 W)/5 servers = a calculated mean of 99 W per server.
 Intelligent power distribution units report the mean power utilization of the rack to systems management software.

 Using median to plan capacity

-In the data center, means and medians are often tracked over time to spot trends, which inform capacity planning or power cost predictions.
-The statistical median is the middle number in a sequence of numbers.
-To find the median, organize each number in order by size; the number in the middle is the median.
 For the five servers in the rack, arrange the power consumption figures from lowest to highest: 90 W, 98 W, 100 W, 102 W and 105 W. The median power consumption of the rack is 100 W. If there is an even set of numbers, average the two middle numbers.
 For example, if the rack had a sixth server that used 110 W, the new number set would be 90 W, 98 W, 100 W, 102 W, 105 W and 110 W. Find the median by averaging the two middle numbers: (100 + 102)/2 = 101 W.

-Using mode to identify a base line
+Using mode to identify a baseline

-The mode is the number that occurs most often within a set of numbers.
 For the server power consumption examples above, there is no mode because each element is different.
 But suppose the administrator measured the power consumption of an entire network operations center (NOC) and the set of numbers is 90 W, 104 W, 98 W, 98 W, 105 W, 92 W, 102 W, 100 W, 110 W, 98 W, 210 W and 115 W. The mode is 98 W since that power consumption measurement occurs most often amongst the 12 servers.
-Mode helps identify the most common or frequent occurrence of a characteristic.
-It is possible to have two modes (bimodal), three modes (trimodal) or more modes within larger sets of numbers.

 Using range to identify outliers

 The range is the difference between the highest and lowest values within a set of numbers.
-To calculate range, subtract the smallest number from the largest number in the set.
+To calculate the range, subtract the smallest number from the largest number in the set.
 If a six-server rack includes 90 W, 98 W, 100 W, 102 W, 105 W and 110 W, the power consumption range is 110 W - 90 W = 20 W.

 Range shows how much the numbers in a set vary.
 Many IT systems operate within an acceptable range; a value more than that range might trigger a warning or alarm to IT staff.
 To find the variance in a data set, subtract each number from the mean, and then square the result.
 Find the average of these squared differences, and that is the variance in the group.
 In our original group of five servers, the mean was 99.
 The 100 W-server varies from the mean by 1 W, the 105 W-server by 6 W, and so on.
 The squares of each difference equal 1, 1, 36, 81 and 9.
 So to calculate the variance, add 1 + 1 + 36 + 81 + 9 and divide by 5.
 The variance is 25.6.
 Standard deviation denotes how far apart all the numbers are in a set.
 The standard deviation is calculated by finding the square root of the variance.
 In this example, the standard deviation is 5.1.

-Interquartile range, the middle fifty or midspread of a set of numbers, removes the outliers -- highest and lowest numbers in a set.
+Interquartile range, the middle fifty or midspread of a set of numbers, removes the outliers -- the highest and lowest numbers in a set.
 If there is a large set of numbers, divide them evenly into lower and higher numbers.
 Then find the median of each of these groups.
 Find the interquartile range by subtracting the lower median from the higher median.
 If a rack of six servers' power wattage is arranged from lowest to highest: 90, 98, 100, 102, 105, 110, divide this set into low numbers (90, 98, 100) and high numbers (102, 105, 110).
 Find the median for each: 98 and 105.
 Subtract the lower median from the higher median: 105 watts - 98 W = 7 W, which is the interquartile range of these servers.